cartoonYu/CommonUtil/README.md

    1. used to test function which related with mybatis
    2. bootstrap port is 7230
    3. api document url is http://localhost:7220/doc
+16. Canal Demo
+   1. used to test function which related with canal
+   2. this module is process project